-- The disciplinary breadth requirement includes three courses in a related application discipline including physics, biology, chemistry, and others.
-Each student must plan a set of three courses and petition the Data Science program directors for approval.
+- The disciplinary breadth requirement includes three courses in a related application discipline including physics, biology, chemistry, and many others.
+Each student must plan a set of three courses comprised of at least 9 credits and petition the Data Science program directors for approval.

 For a research experience, students should consider partly fulfilling concentration elective requirements via a senior thesis, coordinated with the capstone experience and breadth elective choices.